hair loss

 Both an over-active thyroid and an under-active thyroid can cause hair loss.
 Your physician can diagnosis thyroid disease with laboratory tests.
 Hair loss associated with thyroid disease can be reversed with proper treatment.

-Inadequate Protein in Diet
+Inadequate Diet

-Inadequate Protein in Diet
+Inadequate Diet

 Some people who go on crash diets that are low in protein, or have severely abnormal eating habits, may develop protein malnutrition.
 The body will save protein by shifting growing hairs into the resting phase.
 Massive hair shedding can occur two to three months later.